guchenghao/Notes-for-VR-Papers-and-HCI/research_method_HCI_notes.md

 If a ***self-selected survey*** is used, then both **the number of survey responses** and the **demographic data** on respondents become increasingly important in establishing the validity of the survey data.

 **snowball sampling** can assist with getting survey responses.
-Snowball sampling is when individuals may not only respond to a survey, but also **recruit someone else (usually a friend or colleague)** to take part in the survey.
+Snowball sampling is when individuals may not only respond to a survey but also **recruit someone else (usually a friend or colleague)** to take part in the survey.
 This method may work well when the population of interest is very small and hard to “break into,” and individuals in the population of interest may know each other well.